sorairolake/dos-date-time/README.md

 **dos-date-time** is an [MS-DOS date and time] library for [Rust].

-An MS-DOS date and time are packed 16-bit unsigned integer values that specify the date and time an MS-DOS file was last written to, and are used as timestamps such as [FAT] or [ZIP] file format.
+MS-DOS date and time are packed 16-bit unsigned integer values that specify the date and time an MS-DOS file was last written to, and are used as timestamps such as [FAT] or [ZIP] file format.

 > [!CAUTION]
 > The resolution of MS-DOS date and time is 2 seconds.